 - El Goonish Shive, to a degree: Gay Justin is in love with straight Elliot.
 Elliot gains a magically-induced female alter ego that somewhat alters his/her personality...and said alter ego finds Justin rather attractive.

-- Dumbing Of Age, Amber is in love with Danny - unfortunately Danny is in love with Amazi-girl.
+- Amber is in love with Danny - unfortunately Danny is in love with Amazi-Girl.
+Who is Amber in disguise.
 Seriously.

 - Happens in this Saturday Morning Breakfast Cereal strip, when a man and a woman realize they've been cheating on each other with each other.